temporalio/documentation/docs/clusters/how-to-set-up-codec-server.md

 A [Codec Server](/docs/concepts/what-is-a-codec-server) is an optional feature that can further encode or decode Payloads.
 This can be done through the [Web UI](/docs/web-ui/how-to-use-a-list-filter-in-the-temporal-web-ui) or with [tctl](/docs/tctl/index).

 A codec HTTP protocol specifies two endpoints to handle Payload encoding and decoding.
-Implementations must:
+Implementations must do the following:

-1. Send and receive Payloads protobuf as JSON.
+- Send and receive Payloads protobuf as JSON.
-2. Only check the final part of the incoming URL to determine if the request is for /encode or /decode.
+- Check only the final part of the incoming URL to determine whether the request is for /encode or /decode.

 Each platform has a different approach to setting up and running the Codec Server.
-Follow the steps below to get a Codec Server running on your preferred platform.
+Follow these steps to get a Codec Server running on your preferred platform.

 ## tctl